curtisalexander/fc/README.md

 Query the Full Contact RESTful [Person API](https://www.fullcontact.com/developer/docs/person)

 Able to accomplish by
-* querying unique email addresses seen in last hour
+* querying unique email addresses seen in last hour (from an internal database in order to populate a list of email addresses to query the Person API)
-* compares the email addresses to those seen in the past
+* comparing the email addresses to those seen in the past
     * during the initial 'seeding' time period, gathering all email addresses
-    * after 'seeding' check to see if an email address has been queried in the last 10 days
+    * after 'seeding' checking to see if an email address has been queried in the last 10 days
-* queries the Full Contact Person API
+* querying the Full Contact Person API
-* saves the resulting JSON
+* saving the resulting JSON

+## Webhooks and Priority Queues
+In lieu of using [webhooks](https://www.fullcontact.com/developer/docs/webhooks/), continually submit email addresses and poll for success criteria.
+This is necessary because the Full Contact API will return a status code of `202` which corresponds to  `Accepted, Your request is currently being processed.
+You can check again later to see the request has been processed.`  Thus, there is a need to check back with the API to see if the email address has finished processing.
+Again, the most natural (and preferred) way is to use a webhook.

+Rather than use a webhook, create a [priority queue](https://docs.python.org/3/library/queue.html?highlight=queue#queue.PriorityQueue) to continually process emails.
+All email addresses are added to the queue initially and sent to the Person API.
+If a `202` is returned, then the email address is added back to the queue with a datetime of +30 seconds (the datetime is what sets the priority within the queue).
+This is controlled by `RETRY_TIME` within `fc/__init__.py`.
+The datetime associated with the next email to process on the queue is continually checked against the current time.
+If the datetime associated with the next email is greater than the current time, then email address is re-sent to the Person API for consideration.
+If a `200` (or any other HTTP error code) is received, then the returned JSON file is saved.
+It is the combination of the priority queue with a datetime as the priority criteria and a separate process to continually check datetimes to see if processing can continue that gets around the lack of a webhook.

 ## API Key
 Full Contact API key is required.
 Place the key in the following location.